Le lien vers cette page a été envoyé avec succès aux destinataires.

 Court Warning

-This measure may be ordered by the juvenile judge, the juvenile court or the juvenile court as a penalty, but also by a police court in the case of fourth-class tickets.
+This measure may be ordered by the juvenile judge, the juvenile court or the juvenile court as a penalty, but also by a police court with regard to 4th class tickets.

 The Mej can be combined with the delivery of a judicial warning.
 In this case, the Mej must be pronounced alone, without prohibition and/or obligation.
 Only the repair module can be associated.